TME520/theautismnetwork/IDEABOOK.md

 - Best tantrum tolerance level,
 - Minimum crowd,
 - Good variety of places types in order to ensure a pleasant experience for everyone.
+## Shopping
+A gallery of links to NDIS-approved autism-related products and services sellers.